Holy Cross Church, Boston

-The Church of the Holy Cross (1803-ca.1862) was located on Franklin Street in Boston, Massachusetts.
-In 1808 the church became the Cathedral of the Holy Cross.
-It was designed by Charles Bulfinch and was the first church built for the city's Roman Catholics.

-The last Mass was celebrated there on September 16, 1860.
+The Church of the Holy Cross (1803-ca.1862) was a Catholic church located on Franklin Street in Boston, Massachusetts.
+In 1808, the church became the Cathedral of the Holy Cross.
+It was designed by Charles Bulfinch and was the first church built for the city's Catholics.
+The church's last Mass was celebrated on September 16, 1860.
 Demolition took place around 1862.
 The cathedral was replaced by a new Cathedral of the Holy Cross located in the South End.

 History of the Catholic presence in Boston

 Prior to the erection of Holy Cross, Boston’s several hundred mostly French and Irish Roman Catholics met in a small, dilapidated former Huguenot meetinghouse made of brick and located on the south side of School Street, a few doors up from Washington Street.
 As this arrangement proved inadequate and the lease on the chapel was about to expire, in March 1799 a committee was appointed and charged with raising funds for the purchase of a building site and the procurement of plans for a proper church.
 A site was chosen at the southern end of the Tontine Crescent at what is today 214 Devonshire Street.